Restoration of Rights, Pardon, Expungement & Sealing

 B. Judicial sealing or expungement

-Automatic removal from public record of low-level conviction & arrest records after ten years
+Automatic removal from public record of minor misdemeanors & petty offenses after ten years

 S.D.
-Codified Laws § 23A-3-34 authorizes automatic removal from a defendant’s public record any charge or conviction resulting from low-level offenses after ten years.
+Codified Laws § 23A-3-34 authorizes automatic removal from a defendant’s public record any charge or conviction resulting from minor misdemeanors and petty offenses after ten years.
 Enacted in 2016, the new law provides in full:

 Any charge or conviction resulting from a case where a petty offense, municipal ordinance violation, or a Class 2 misdemeanor was the highest charged offense shall be automatically removed from a defendant’s public record after ten years if all court-ordered conditions on the case have been satisfied.
 However, the case record will remain available to court personnel or as authorized by order of the court.